mautic/language-packer/README.md

 ### General Notes

-The application configuration is stored at `.env` and should be filled prior to executing this script.
-You can copy the `.env.dist` file to start with.
+The default application configuration is stored at `.env` and can be overridden by creating a `.env.local` file.

 ### Development Notes